jboucher154/WebServ/README.md

 The `main` block may have error pages designated with this format
 - error_page_404 followed/by/path/to/error_page.html;

-If nothing is is designated for a `location` block the following defaults will be set:
+If nothing is designated for a `location` block the following defaults will be set:
 - index: will be set to index.html for the default file
 - allow_methods: default will be no methods allowed
 - autoindex: default will be off, no directory listing will be shown the client will be directed to the default file set in the index directive